nevermined-io/proxy/README.md

 - What are the flows that need to be supported?
 - What is the architecture of the solution?

+You can find the technical details at the [architecture documentation](docs/README.md) of the proxy, or in the [user flows documentation](docs/UserFlows.md).

 ## How to run the proxy

 ### Environment variables